zaaack/fable-react/docs/server-side-rendering.md

 ## Step 3.
 Create your init state on the server side.

-On the server side, you could create routes like normal MVC app, just make sure the model passed to server rendering function is exactly match the model on the client side in current route.
+On the server side, you can create routes like normal MVC app, just make sure the model passed to server-side rendering function is exactly match the model on the client side in current route.

 Here is an example: